Vineeth Sreenivasan & Divya Narayanan To Become Parents Soon!

 The rumours regarding Divya's pregnancy have been doing rounds after her pictures from the Dhyan Sreenivasan-Arpita wedding came out.
 However, Vineeth Sreenivasan and family have not confirmed the reports officially yet.

 If the reports are to be true, Vineeth is planning to take a break from films to be with wife Divya, during her delivery time.
-Divya currently at her parents' house in Chennai and the couple is expecting their baby to arrive by June third week.
+Divya is currently at her parents' house in Chennai and the couple is expecting their baby to arrive by June third week.

-It was a love marriage for Vineeth Sreenivasan and Divya Narayanan, who tied the knot October 2012.
+It was a love marriage for Vineeth Sreenivasan and Divya Narayanan, who tied the knot in October 2012.
 The couple first met during their engineering studies in Chennai and later got married after 8 years of courtship.

 Divya had made her debut as a dubbing artist with Vineeth Sreenivasan's previous directorial venture Jacobinte Swargarayam.
 She lent voice for the character Ammu Jacob, played by Aima Sebastian in the movie.